tpai/local-reverse-proxy/README.md

     ./start.sh
     ```

 > P.S.
-Restart docker container everytime you change `nginx.conf`.
+Restart container when you change config.